 So, determining what the “right” chatbot is for your business really depends on your goals and your customers.
 This is where the flexible solution from Chatlayer by Sinch comes in!

 It allows you to easily build an AI-based chatbot for all your channels that exactly suits your needs.
-The conversational design allows you to have a higher personalization in your dialogues, and more natural conversations.
+Combining this with the advantages of conversation design, allows you to have an even higher personalization in your dialogues, and more natural conversations.

 👉 Tipp: Do you want to start your own AI chatbot project?
 Just schedule a live demonstration with Chatlayer.
 The team will guide you via web demonstration through the product, give you expert advice, and answer all your questions.